-If an application is received for a Licence before the expiry of another Licence for the same activity from the same firm, the Commission may not necessarily insist on repeating a full due diligence investigation if that firm has a proven compliance record.
+A Licence lasts for 5 years and if an application is received for a Licence before the expiry of another Licence for the same activity from the same firm, the Commission may not necessarily insist on repeating a full due diligence investigation if that firm has a proven compliance record.
 In considering the application for a new Licence, the Commission must consider whether it holds any relevant information previously obtained by it in connection with the expiring licence; and it may rely on that information unless it has any reason to believe that the information may not still be current.